davidleon123/Book-Assistant/README.md

 As the application is built on free Open Source components, there is no upfront cost to deploying the system.

-The cost for the virtual private server is around 3€/month, which is about 3 cents per student per month on the assumption of the systeme being used in an institution of 100 students.
+The cost for the virtual private server is around 5$ per month, which is about 5 cents per student per month on the assumption of the systeme being used in an institution of 100 students.

+For the LLM part of the RAG chain, assuming the use of the GPT 3.5 API at prices around 0.00015$ per 1K tokens, a use of around 500 tokens per request and 50 requests per student per day, the cost per student per month would thus be around 10 cents.

+A ballpark estimate of the system cost (server + API usage) would thus be around 15 cents per student per month.
+The total cost for a school with 100 students would thus be around 15$ per month.

 ## future work

-- In the web application, add a sign up logging in for students and teachers
+- In the web application, add a sign up and logging in for students and teachers

 - Add in the web application, the possibility for teachers to upload new materials

 - Add the selection of different databases for different classes

-- Try different LLMs in the RAG chain
+- Try if a small LLM model could run in the server instead of using an LLM API

-- Benchmarking load and response time of the server with increased number of users
+- Benchmarking load and response time of the server with increasing numbers of users